Haemochromatosis is an iron overload disorder. It is a genetic condition that causes people to absorb excessive amounts of dietary iron.

 Peter came to me in a bit of a panic.

-He was about to close on buying his first home mortgage but had applied for a mortgage protection policy through a discount broker.
+He was about to close on buying his first home mortgage but had applied for a mortgage protection policy through his bank.

 But it didn’t turn out well.

-Frantic, Peter searched the internet for a solution, fortunately he found us and we managed to get him cover…at the normal price…within 24 hours.
+Frantic, Peter searched the internet for a solution.
+Fortunately, he found us, and we got him cover at the normal price within 48 hours.

 He was so delighted he left us this lovely review.

-He puts a positive spin on being diagnosed with haemochromatosis:
+He puts a positive spin on his haemochromatosis:

 I realised that if I hadn’t been diagnosed with haemochromatosis at that time, I’d be a dead man now.